data-apis/scipy-2023-presentation/paper.rst

 non-standardized APIs for manipulating the internal data structure of an array.
 While one can use standardized APIs to achieve the same result, using stride "tricks" enables increased performance.
 This finding raises an important point.
-Namely, while the Python array API standard aims to reduce the need for library-specific code, it will never fully eliminate that need.
+Namely, while the array API standard aims to reduce the need for library-specific code, it will never fully eliminate that need.
 Users of the standard may need to maintain similar library-specific performance optimizations to achieve maximal performance.
 We expect, however, that the